basemkhirat/elasticsearch/readme.md

 $ php artisan es:indices:drop

 # Drop specific index on sever.
-Not matter to be exist in config file.
+Not matter for index to be exist in config file or not.

 $ php artisan es:indices:drop my_index